The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme

 PACS number(s): 04.70.Bw, 14.80.Hv\\ Keywords: Black hole, Phase transition, Ehrenfest's scheme

 \textbf{I. Introduction}

 The Einstein-Gauss-Bonnet gravity including various spacetimes is of considerable interest motivated by developments in the string theory.
 The theory is a special case of Lovelock's theory of gravitation [1].
 The Gauss-Bonnet term arising naturally in the low-energy limit of heterotic superstring theory is the first and dominating quantum correction to classical general relativity.
 This term appears as quadratic in the curvature of the spacetime in the Lagrangian.
 The Gauss-Bonnet term regularizes the metric and modifies the Friedmann equation.
 The estimation on the Gauss-Bonnet effect has been performed [2-8].
+In four dimensions, Gauss-Bonnet term reduces to a topological invariant unless the surface term is considered.
+In higher dimensions, it is a strong correction which encodes the property of field equation that only contains the second derivative of metric.
+Many efforts have been made to study the thermodynamics of black holes in Gauss-Bonnet gravity [4,23-28].
+According to the first law of thermodynamics, they find the entropy of Gauss-Bonnet black holes in high dimensions is not directly proportional to the area of event horizon like Bekenstein-Hawking entropy, but also carry a Gauss-Bonnet term with coupling parameter.
 As an important concept in quantum field theory in curved spacetimes, the conformal anomaly is inserted into the energy-momentum tensor within the gravity and cosmology.
 The conformal anomaly hires the Gauss-Bonnet term.
+We adopt the four-dimension entropy with a logarithmic term proposed by Cai etc. [7], and further discuss the character of phase transition of the black holes with conformal anomaly.
 It is significant to probe its influence in different directions.